Frank Deniz

 Francisco "Frank" Antonio Deniz (31 July 1912 – 17 July 2005) was a British jazz guitarist.
 He performed in London from the 1930s, and in the 1950s gave radio broadcasts.
-With his brothers José and Laurence he formed the Hermanos Deniz Cuban Rhythm Band.
+With his brothers José Deniz (1913-1994) and Laurence Deniz (1924-1996) he formed the Hermanos Deniz Cuban Rhythm Band.

 Life

 Early life and career

 Deniz was born in Cardiff in 1912.
-His father, Antoni Deniz, was African, born in Cape Verde; he was a seaman, and married in Cardiff Gertrude Blanch, of English and African-American descent.
+His father, Antoni Deniz, was African, born in Cape Verde; he was a seaman, and in Cardiff he married Gertrude Blanch, of English and African-American descent.
 They were amateur musicians, Antoni playing violin and Gertrude playing piano; on Sundays, Portuguese Africans met at their home in Butetown in Cardiff to play traditional Portuguese music, sea shanties and other music.
 Frank's brothers José William ("Joe") and Laurence Richard ("Laurie") also became musicians.

 From the age of 15 he joined his father on sea voyages.
 In 1931 his father was taken ill and Deniz was forced to leave him in hospital in Odessa, where he died.
 Between voyages he played music, inspired by jazz guitarists Teddy Bunn and Eddie Lang.